Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-3 Little-Known Facts About Siberian Black Mouth Curs
+3 Little-Known Facts About the Siberian Black Mouth Cur

 The Siberian Black Mouth Cur can take after either parent physically.
 Some have brown eyes like their Cur parent, while others have blue eyes like their Husky parent.
-Some have short, thin coats and others have longer double coats.
-All aspects of this hybrid’s physical traits could vary, depending on which parent each trait most takes after.
+Some have short, thin coats, and others have longer double coats.
+All aspects of this hybrid’s physical traits can vary, depending on which parent traits they retain.

-Thanks to their Cur parent, these dogs are born to herd and hunt both small and large prey.
+Thanks to their Cur parent, they are born to herd and hunt small and large prey.
 So, they have a natural drive to work, and they can get bored quickly if they don’t feel like they are being productive.
-If you don’t have a farm for your Siberian Black Mouth Cur to work on, consider taking them on hunting trips or giving them jobs doing things like hauling firewood in your yard.
+If you don’t have a farm for your Siberian Black Mouth Cur to work on, consider taking them on hunting trips or giving them jobs like hauling firewood in your yard.

 Parent Breeds of the Siberian Black Mouth Cur